jongio/vscodespaces/vscodespaces/reference/configuring.md

 Our service implements the DoD (Docker-outside-Docker) model.
 In default image scenarios, the docker socket is mounted to the container, allowing the user to control docker and create side-by-side containers.

-For DiD (Docker in Docker) you must create a devcontainer.json file that references a docker image or Dockerfile with the necessary features like the `docker` image.
-See: [Docker](https://hub.docker.com/_/docker/)
+For DiD (Docker in Docker), you must create a devcontainer.json file that references a docker image or Dockerfile with the necessary features like the `docker` image.
+See [Docker](https://hub.docker.com/_/docker/).

 ### Temporary SSD mount